EverK777/SityTv/README.md

 ### App Install

-The APK is in the root of the project in the branch Master with the name: app-debug.apk downolad it.
+The APK is in the root of the project in the branch Master with the name: sitytv.apk downolad it.

 when install the apk to a physical device make sure that previously configure your device to accept unknow providers or insecure application.
 Or when the dialog shows of app insecure tap install anyway.